aj1m0n/DeepSortHuman/README.md

 All tests were done using an Nvidia Jetson Xavier NX.

-However,using webcamera is much slower than reading video.(~2.0fps)
+However,using webcamera is much slower than loading video.(~2.0fps)

 # Docker image